nielslange/smntcs-show-symlinked-plugins/README.md

 1. Upload `smntcs-show-symlinked-plugins` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.

+## Plugin page

+You can find the plugin on https://wordpress.org/plugins/smntcs-show-symlinked-plugins/.

 ## Changelog

 ### 1.3 (2023.10.24)